-Dating App Conversation Tips, Best Practices
+Online Dating App Conversation Tips, Topics To Discuss, Best Practices for Communication

 So you managed to get a match on a dating app, congrats!
 So what now?
 Many people focus on their profile, photos and bio but fail when it comes to communication.
 As difficult as it is to get a match with someone you are particularly interested in, it is that much harder to convert matches to dates.
 In my previous post, I cover intro messages to help start conversations.
 After you manage to beat the buzzer and beat that shot clock before matches expire, you now have to figure out how to keep the conversation going to secure a date.